History and Geography

 Our History intent

-We want our children to gain a sense of chronology over time and to be interested in and ask questions about the past.
-It is hard to grasp historical concepts for young children but we want them to leave Pinewood understanding a sense of chronology for a topic that interests them and to be able to comment on how some things were different in the past to today.
-We also want them to understand how we can find out about the past understanding ranges of evidence and for them to be inquisitive and ask questions.
+We want our children to gain a sense of chronology over time and to be inquisitive and ask questions about the past.
+It is hard for young children to grasp history concepts, but we want them to leave Pinewood with an understanding of chronology within a number of themes that interest them, and with the ability to comment upon the differences between the past and today.
+We want to provide our children with awe and wonder as they find out about exciting significant events and people from the past.
+Additionally, we want them to understand how we can find out about the past, using a range of evidence.